simeonpashley/simeonpashley.github.io/_posts/2010-12-15-top-link-cloaking-plugins-for-wordpress-2.md

 [W-Shadow](http://w-shadow.com/blog/2007/07/28/link-cloaking-plugin-for-wordpress/comment-page-10/)

-“Slightly Advanced Computer Stuff (and some magic),” according to W-Shadow.
+"Slightly Advanced Computer Stuff (and some magic)," according to W-Shadow.
 This link cloaking plugin for WordPress will cloak your outgoing when.